m0rt1c/servo-js-fuzz/README.md

 1. `Current average speed : 25 execs/sec` how fast we are fuzzing.
 We would like to see something above 100
 1. `Coverage reached : 2.98%` coverage reached by the fuzzer.
 If this does not improve over time we need to rething the targets or the inputs (or just wait more time)
 1. `Crashes saved : 0` how many crashes the fuzzer found.
 If this is above zero we need to go to folder `out/<target_name>/<intance_name>/crashes/` and start triaging the crash.
 For example, with `cat path/to/crash/file | ./target/debug/<target_name>`
+1. `Timme without finds : 38 seconds` this tells the last time the fuzzer found a new path, if this grows too much the fuzzer will stop as it is not able to find new paths.
+Again here we need to rethink the targets and the inputs because in a way that they make it possible to explore new paths while fuzzing

 ## References